 The Company enters into out-licensing and development agreements with collaborative partners for the development of monoclonal antibody-based cancer therapeutics.
-The terms of the agreements typically include non-refundable license fees, payments based upon the achievement of certain milestones and royalties on product sales.
+The terms of the Company's agreements contain multiple elements which typically include non-refundable license fees, payments based upon the achievement of certain milestones and royalties on product sales.
+For multiple-element arrangements entered into after July 1, 2003, the Company applies EITF 00-21, Revenue Arrangements with Multiple Deliverables.
+The Company evaluates such arrangements to determine if the deliverables are separable into units of accounting and then applies applicable revenue recognition criteria to each unit of accounting.

-At December 31, 2003, the Company has the following four types of collaborative contracts with the counterparties identified below:
+At March 31, 2004, the Company has the following three types of collaborative contracts with the counterparties identified below: